Memphis Theological Seminary

-Memphis Theological Seminary is an ecumenical seminary of the Cumberland Presbyterian Church in Memphis, Tennessee.
-Although it is affiliated with the Cumberland Presbyterian Church, it accepts and trains ministerial candidates from other denominations as well.
-Besides the traditional Master of Divinity (MDiv), Memphis Theological Seminary also grants the Master of Arts in Christian Ministry (MACM) with concentrations in Social Justice, Christian Education, and Chaplaincy, as well as the Doctor of Ministry (DMin).
-It also administers the Cumberland Presbyterian denomination's Program of Alternate Studies or PAS.
+Memphis Theological Seminary was an ecumenical seminary of the Cumberland Presbyterian Church in Memphis, Tennessee, United States.
+Although it was affiliated with the Cumberland Presbyterian Church, it accepted and trained ministerial candidates from other denominations as well.
+It offered the Master of Divinity (MDiv), Master of Arts in Christian Ministry (MACM), and Doctor of Ministry (DMin).
+It also administered the Cumberland Presbyterian denomination's Program of Alternate Studies.
+At a called meeting of the General Assembly of the Cumberland Presbyterian Church, the closure of Memphis Theological Seminary effective July 31, 2026, was approved and a Board of Theological Education established to continue some of the seminary's functions including administration of the Program of Alternate Studies.

 History

-MTS is a continuation of the Cumberland Presbyterian Theological School, which was originally started in McLemoresville, Tennessee in 1852.
+MTS was a continuation of the Cumberland Presbyterian Theological School, which was originally started in McLemoresville, Tennessee in 1852.
 It was moved from the campus of Bethel College in McKenzie, Tennessee, to Memphis in 1964.